 In the WordPress editor, it looks as follows:

-Finally, clear the page cache (if you use a caching plugin) and run another test in the Rich Results Test Tool to ensure Google detected the added code on the live page.
+Finally, save your changes and clear the page cache (if you use a caching plugin).
+Then run another test in the Rich Results Test Tool to ensure Google detected the added code on the live page.

-If you don’t want to use the Block Editor, the only option left is to use a plugin like WPCode or Header Footer Code Manager.
+If you don’t want to use the Block Editor, you can use a WordPress plugin like WPCode or Header Footer Code Manager.

 These plugins allow you to add custom code snippets to the site header.
-So the plugin is only used to access the page header, not to create markup.
+The plugin is only used to access the page header, not to create markup.
+So if you decide to use a WordPress plugin to add Schema markup, you will first need to create it as described above.

 The above plugins are easy to use – you just need to select the snippet type (HTML), location (header), and page where you want to add the schema markup: